csc301-winter-2019/resources/d1/iteration-XX.plan.md

 #### Roles & responsibilities

 Describe the different roles on the team and the responsibilities associated with each role.
 List each member and:
- * A description of their role and responsibilities including the components they'll work on and non-softare related work
+ * A description of their role and responsibilities including the components they'll work on and non-software related work
  * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

 #### Team Rules